thomas-sittler/jekyll-now/_posts/2018-03-31-ps_probability.md

 Note how different this type of disagreement is from mathematical disagreements.
 When people reach different solutions about a "toy" problem case, and muddle through with heursitics, they are not facing a recalcitrant mathematical puzzle.
 They are confused on a much deeper level.

 # Pascal and Fermat's solution
-Pascal and Fermat's story is [well known](https://www.york.ac.uk/depts/maths/histstat/pascal.pdf): in the 1650s they developed the basic notion of probability and expected value.
+Pascal and Fermat's story is well known.
+In a [famous correspondence](https://www.york.ac.uk/depts/maths/histstat/pascal.pdf) in the 1654, they developed the basic notion of probability and expected value.

 Keith Devlin (2008):